slazav/graphene/Readme.md

 modification_time)`).

-The temporary timer is reset before backup starts (`backup_start` command) and commited to the main timer after backup process is successfully finished (`backup_end` command).
+The temporary timer is reset before backup starts (`backup_start` command) and committed to the main timer after backup process is successfully finished (`backup_end` command).
 Main timer value is returned by `backup_start` and `backup_print` commands.